preciofishbone/OmniaDocsG2/using-communities/subscriptions/my-subscriptions/index.rst

 .. image:: my-subscriptions-67-channels.png

 Click ADD to add a channel.
-In the list of selected channels you can click the dust bin if you now longer want to subscribe to that channel.
+In the list of selected channels you can click the dust bin if you no longer want to subscribe to that channel.